 Chamber announces 21 Athena Award nominees

-YOUNGSTOWN — The Youngstown/Warren Regional Chamber announced the names of 21 nominees for the 26th annual Athena Award Dinner, that will be presented by the chamber and The Vindicator/Vindy.com on May 17 at Mr. Anthony’s.
+The Youngstown/Warren Regional Chamber announced the names of 21 nominees for the 26th annual Athena Award Dinner, presented by the chamber and The Vindicator/Vindy.com on May 17 at Mr. Anthony’s in Boardman.

-The Athena Award honors individuals who strive toward the highest levels of professional accomplishment: women who excel in their chosen field, have devoted time and energy to their community in a meaningful way and also open doors so that others may follow in their path.
+The Athena Award honors women who strive toward the highest levels of professional accomplishment, who excel in their chosen field, have devoted time and energy to their community in a meaningful way and also open doors so others may follow in their path.

 More like this from vindy.com